Wild orbits and generalised singularity modules: stratifications and quantisation: Deformation quantisation of nongeneric wild orbits

-In particular the identification of~\eqref{eq:upper_composition} and~\eqref{eq:lower_composition}, viewed as functions of the dilation parameter $c$, implies that the same identity holds for the formal versions upon taking Taylor expansions at infinity.
-Namely
+The equality of~\eqref{eq:upper_composition} and \eqref{eq:lower_composition}, for all but countably many values of the dilation parameter $c$, implies that the same holds for the formal versions--- by componentwise rationality in $c$, upon taking Taylor expansions at infinity.
+Therefore, one has

-where we define e.g.
+where we define, e.g.,